North Fork Feather River

 The North Fork Feather River is a watercourse of the northern Sierra Nevada and southern Cascades in the U.S. state of California.
 It flows generally southwards from its headwaters near Lassen Peak to Lake Oroville, a reservoir formed by Oroville Dam in the foothills of the Sierra, where it runs into the Feather River.
 The river drains about 2100 sqmi of the western slope of the Sierras.
 By discharge, it is the largest tributary of the Feather.

 Course

 It rises at the confluence of Rice Creek and a smaller unnamed stream in the southern part of the Lassen Volcanic National Park.
-The river flows east, receiving Warner Creek from the left, and passes the town of Chester.
+The North Fork Feather River starts with streams tributary to Lake Almanor, and after joining the East Branch North Fork, continues downstream to Lake Oroville.
+The East Branch of North Fork Feather River watershed area includes two major tributaries from the east side of Plumas County, Spanish Creek, and Indian Creek, which is joined by Last Chance and Red Clover Creeks.
+Both drain to the North Fork Feather River.
+Kings Creek, which is a source of one of four watersheds arising on Mt.
+Lassen, also ends up feeding into the Upper Feather watershed.
+Kings Creek drains a small section, approximately 1.0×106 m^{2}, on the southeast side of Lassen Peak.
+It joins with Hot Springs Creek to form Warner Creek, as the two creeks enter Warner Valley.
+The North Fork flows east, receiving Warner Creek from the left, and passes the town of Chester.
 It then empties into Lake Almanor, which is formed by the Canyon Dam.
 After leaving the dam the river cuts south into a gorge, and turns southwest to receive Butt Creek from the right.
-The East Branch North Fork Feather River, the North Fork's largest tributary, comes in next to Caribou Rd (40°00'49.9"N 121°13'32.4"W).
+The East Branch North Fork Feather River, the North Fork's largest tributary, comes in next to Caribou Rd.
 It then flows southwards, through several hydroelectric dams, into the north arm of Lake Oroville.